SomuSysAdmin/Notes/CCNA_RS/CommandRef/ICND2_Cmd.md

 * Root Ports have been elected
 * Designated ports have been elected.

 In case of traditional STP, the convergence time is 50 seconds.
 After the link failure, the switch has to wait to receive a **Bridge Protocol Data Unit (_BPDU_)**.
 A BPDU is a special type of packet exchanged in a STP topology that is used to determine which switch is the root bridge.
+In STP, only the root bridge can send out BPDUs and it acts like _hello_ messages to keep checking if the link to a switch is still up.
+When there's a change in the topology, e.g., a link failing, a **Topology Change Notification (_TCN_)** is sent from the switch with the failing port to the root bridge.
+The root bridge then does two things:
+- Send a **Topology Change Acknowledgement (_TCA_)** back to the bridge that sent the TCN.
+- Changes it's BPDUs by setting the Topology Change flag inside the BPDU to 1, and thus alerts all the other switches that a topology change has occurred.

-In the topology below, once the top link is lost, Switch A has to wait for about 20 seconds for a BPDU coming from the root Bridge, Switch B on port **Sw-A Fa1/0/1**, to tell it if the link connecting it to the root bridge is still active.
+In the topology below, once the top link is lost, Switch A has to wait for about 20 seconds (called the _max-age timer_) for a BPDU coming from the root Bridge, Switch B on port **Sw-A Fa1/0/1**, to tell it if the link connecting it to the root bridge is still active.
 At the end of the timer, when a BPDU does not arrive at Fa1/0/1, switch A realizes something is wrong and starts transitioning the blocking port **Sw-A Fa1/0/2** to a forwarding port.
-* The first state in the transition is a **listening**, which last for 15 seconds.
+* The first state in the transition is a **listening**, which last for 15 seconds (called the _forward delay timer_), with the intent of going back to a blocking state if a BPDU is found.
 During this, even though **Sw-A Fa1/0/2** won't forward packets, it listens to see if a BPDU is received on this port.
-* The next state of transition is the **learning** state, which lasts for another 15 sec, during which the bridge starts to populate the MAC address table for **Sw-A Fa1/0/2** with the MAC addresses seen on the interface.
+* The next state of transition is the **learning** state, which lasts for another 15 sec (_forward delay timer_ again), during which the bridge starts to populate the MAC address table for **Sw-A Fa1/0/2** with the MAC addresses seen on the interface.
 * Finally, the switch transitions the port to a forwarding state and starts sending/receiving traffic.

 If a new device is plugged into an empty port on the switch, however, and something like PortFast isn't enabled, it's not going to take 50 seconds to converge.
-Instead, since the port was never blocked, it can directly go the *listening* state and so on, thus bringing down the time to 30 seconds.
+Instead, since the port was never blocked, it can directly go the *listening* state and so on, thus bringing down the time to 30 seconds (2*_forward delay timer_).
 After 30 seconds of plugging in the device, the port on the switch is going to start forwarding frames.

 # Spanning Tree Variants
 The spanning tree protocol discussed so far is **IEEE 802.1D** or **Common Spanning Tree (_CST_)**, because it doesn't account for VLANs and assigns a single spanning tree for all VLANs, which may be sub-optimal for the individual VLANs.
 Redundant links that might have been a better path for a specific VLAN sit idly.
 An alternative is **Per-VLAN Spanning Tree (_PVST_)** where a separate root bridge is assigned for each VLAN.
 Thus, if Switch B can be the root bridge for VLAN 200 and 300 while Switch A can be the root for VLAN 100, and so on.
 Then, the redundant links don't have to block all traffic, but only traffic for specific VLANs (i.e., prune specific VLANs), thus reducing the load on other switches as well, thus performing load-balancing.